Axiomf/Pixelhalla/README.md

 # PixelHalla

-PixelHalla is an ongoing 2D game built with Pygame.
+PixelHalla is an ongoing 2D game initially started as a university course project.
+It is currently built with Pygame.
 This repository contains the game source, assets, and simple instructions to run and develop the project.

 ## Features

-- church aesthetic
+- aesthetic visuals
 - Simple arcade-style gameplay
 - Unique mechanics
 - Lightweight and easy to extend